For many national and international development NGOs, Innovation is becoming a more and more important topic. There are two main reasons for this:

 3. Supporting and employing strong innovators

-Experimenting with innovation, defining processes and using tools in an organisation helps in building a broader understanding about its importance for driving progress and impact.
+Experimenting with innovation, defining processes, and using tools in an organisation helps in building a broader understanding of its importance for driving progress and impact.
 In Welthungerhilfe, we have realised that after only one or two years of systematic work on innovation processes, there has been a remarkable difference in the perception of staff members when it comes to innovation.
 Innovation is no longer an abstract concept and there are vivid cases many are excited about.
-And to many, it is attractive to work in innovative team.
+And to many, it is attractive to work in an innovative team.
 The organisational culture is changing.

 I was recently asked whether becoming innovative can be learned.
 I said, yes, just like other competencies it can be learned - to a certain degree.
 We have seen in our innovation workshops that participants that have often worked on prototypes and design thinking, become virtuous: they have good ideas, better ability to integrate ideas of others, look beyond the usual, and also become better prototypers.
 Many of these attributes are related to the tools of collaboration and design thinking, but exposure is as important.
-In the end most innovations happen by transferring ideas from one sector or location to another, or by merging solutions and adapting them to a new context.
+In the end, most innovations happen by transferring ideas from one sector or location to another, or by merging solutions and adapting them to a new context.
 Thus, innovation can be fostered by bringing people with diverse experiences into the organisations, and by exposing the existing staff to different sectors and solutions.

 Nevertheless, that does not mean that everyone becomes or has to become a strong innovator.
-Strong innovators are not only creative and innovative, but have perseverance and outstanding management skills as well.
-They drive an innovation from idea to scale and enjoy the freedom to work on new initiatives and exciting topics.
+Strong innovators are not only creative and innovative but have perseverance and outstanding management skills as well.
+They drive innovation from idea to scale and enjoy the freedom to work on new initiatives and exciting topics.

-Usually strong innovators are just a very small part of the workforce in an organisation and for many organisations it is ok to have only a handful of them.
+Usually, strong innovators are just a very small part of the workforce in an organisation and for many organisations it is ok to have only a handful of them.
 Supporting and encouraging those few innovators is a very critical leadership task.
-To truly thrive, they need to have a dynamic, flexible and understanding eco-system.
+To truly thrive, they need to have a dynamic, flexible, and understanding eco-system.

 Anna Kröger (22.02.2018): Innovative Ideas to Fight Hunger, in Welthungerhilfe blog.